j-marjanovic/otma-pin-re/README.md

 ---

-Stratix is trademarks of Intel Corporation or its subsidiaries.
+Stratix is a trademark of Intel Corporation or its subsidiaries.